 The Academy remains in a strong financial position.
 Most of the Academy's income is obtained from the Department for Education via the Education and Skills Funding Agency (ESFA) in the form of its General Annual Grant (GAG), the use of which is restricted to particular purposes; i.e. the objects of the Academy Trust.
 The GAG received during the period covered by this report and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.

-The Academy also received Condition Improvement Funding (CIF) to help replace the academy's fire alarm system and to support the replacement of the heating infrastructure in the main school buildings.
+The Academy also received Condition Improvement Funding (CIF) to help to support the replacement of the heating infrastructure in the main school buildings.
+Further successful bids for CIF funding will enable us to significantly improve boiler and heating systems in our other school buildings during 2022.